ziqi0921/zhou-portfolio/part2.md

 From these questions, I hope to get feedback from my target audiences to better understand the strengths and weaknesses of my data visualizations, the emotional impacts, and if my story is comprehensible.

 ### User Research Findings

+This table records the feedback I got from each of my representative individual:

 | Questions  | First Person | Second Person | Third Person |
 | ------------- | ------------- | ------------- | ------------- |